 “He got an unfair huge slice of the talent pie.
 I knew he’d do amazing things when I first met him, but this… wow.”

-Welcome to Soundtracks, a collection of some of Cory’s favorite tracks he’s been commissioned to write and record for film and multimedia productions.
+Welcome to Soundtracks, a collection of some favorite tracks Cory’s been commissioned to write and record for film and multimedia.

 The Corner Store Suite